OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Abstract

 \section{Abstract}

 A truly universal AI-Generated Image (AIGI) detector must simultaneously generalize across diverse generative models and varied semantic content.
-Current state-of-the-art methods learn a single, entangled forgery representation, conflating content-dependent flaws with content-agnostic artifacts, and are further constrained by outdated benchmarks.
-To overcome these limitations, we propose \textbf{OmniAID}, a novel framework centered on a decoupled Mixture-of-Experts (MoE) architecture.
-The core of our method is a hybrid expert system designed to decouple: (1) semantic flaws across distinct content domains, and (2) content-dependent flaws from content-agnostic universal artifacts.
-This system employs a set of Routable Specialized Semantic Experts, each for a distinct domain (e.g., human, animal), complemented by a Fixed Universal Artifact Expert.
-This architecture is trained using a novel two-stage strategy: we first train the experts independently with domain-specific hard-sampling to ensure specialization, and subsequently train a lightweight gating network for effective input routing.
+Current methods learn a single, entangled forgery representation, conflating content-dependent flaws with content-agnostic artifacts, and are further constrained by outdated benchmarks.
+We propose \textbf{OmniAID}, a novel framework centered on a decoupled Mixture-of-Experts (MoE) architecture that separates: (1) semantic flaws across distinct content domains via Routable Specialized Semantic Experts, and (2) content-agnostic universal artifacts from content-dependent flaws via a Fixed Universal Artifact Expert.
+A two-stage training strategy first specializes experts independently with domain-specific hard-sampling, then trains a lightweight gating network for effective input routing.
 By explicitly decoupling ``what is generated'' (content-specific flaws) from ``how it is generated'' (universal artifacts), OmniAID achieves robust generalization.
-To address outdated benchmarks and validate real-world applicability, we introduce \textbf{Mirage}, a new large-scale, contemporary dataset.
-Extensive experiments, using both traditional benchmarks and our Mirage dataset, demonstrate our model surpasses existing monolithic detectors, establishing a new and robust standard for AIGI authentication against modern, in-the-wild threats.
+We also introduce \textbf{Mirage}, a large-scale, contemporary dataset comprising a modern training set and a challenging test set.
+Extensive experiments demonstrate that OmniAID surpasses existing detectors, establishing a new standard for AIGI detection against modern, in-the-wild threats.
+Code is available at \url{https://github.com/yunncheng/OmniAID}.